Merryland Studio: History

 Subramaniam bought land at Nemom, Thiruvananthapuram, and founded the studio in 1951.
-Their first production was Atma Sakhi (1952).
+Their first production was Aaathmasakhi (1952).
 Subramaniam primarily worked as a director for the studio.
 The studio's list includes a string of landmark films of Malayalam cinema history.

 In the 1950s, Malayalam film production were shuttling between Madras and Udaya Studio in Alappuzha.
 It was at that time Merryland Studio was set up at a five-and-a-half acres of land, easing the productions of Malayalam films.
 At its peak time, the studio used to employ close to 80 personnel.
-Many of the actors and actresses frequently appeared in Merryland films: Prem Nazir acted in at least 30 films in the first 10 years of his career, Sathyan was introduced in Merryland's debut film Atmasakhi, Madhu who appeared in many films was also a family friend of theirs, K. V. Shanthi was also known by the name "Merryland Shanthi" for her long-term association with the studio, the trio Travancore sisters also closely associated with the studio, Sharada also worked in many of the films.
+Many of the actors and actresses frequently appeared in Merryland films: Prem Nazir, who acted in at least 30 films in the first 10 years of his career; Sathyan, who was introduced in Aaathmasakhi; Madhu, who was also a family friend of theirs; K. V. Shanthi, also known as "Merryland Shanthi"; the Travancore sisters trio (Lalitha, Padmini, and Ragini); and Sharada.
 Others who were introduced through Neela Productions' films are Kottarakkara Sreedharan Nair, Miss Kumari, Vinodini Sasimohan, Srividya, Aranmula Ponnamma, S. P. Pillai among others.
-The competition between Udaya Studio and Merryland Studio was so intense that at one point when Merryland released Bhaktha Kuchela, Udaya released Krishna Kuchela with the same story, after that one they decided to stop the practice.
-Their Kumarasambhavam won the first Kerala State Film Award for Best Film when it was established in 1969.
-Merryland's films revolved around either social issues or mythology, they were mostly known for mythological films which were the most successful.
-Bhakta Kuchela, Sree Guruvayoorappan, Swami Ayyappan, and Sree Murukan were among their most successful mythological films.
+The competition between Udaya Studio and Merryland Studio was so intense that at one point, when Merryland released Bhaktha Kuchela, Udaya released Krishna Kuchela (1961) with the same story; after that film, they decided to stop the practice.
+Their Kumarasambhavam (1969) won the first Kerala State Film Award for Best Film when it was established in 1969.
+Merryland's films revolved around either social issues or mythology; they were mostly known for mythological films, which were the most successful.
+Bhakta Kuchela, Sree Guruvayoorappan (1972), Swami Ayyappan (1975), and Sreemurukan (1977) were among their most successful mythological films.

 Hridayathinte Nirangal was released before Subramaniam died in 1978.
 In 2021, screenwriter John Paul wrote in an article that "The studios set up by P. Subramaniam and Kunchacko—Merryland and Udaya—respectively, led to the development of a full-fledged Malayalam film industry".